The Feast Days

 Rosh means head or beginning.
 Chodesh means month, from the root chadash meaning new or renewed.
 The new moon marks the beginning of each Hebrew month.

-Rosh Chodesh is itself an appointed time in the Tanakh.
+Rosh Chodesh is itself an appointed time in the Hebrew Bible (Old Testament).
 It was marked with special offerings, trumpet blasts, and rest from labor.
 The prophet Yesha'yahu (Isaiah) lists it alongside the Shabbat as one of YaHoWaH's appointed gatherings.

 "And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith YaHoWaH."